- An oval-shaped fish with a small mouth

 - The Bering Sea to Punta Baja, Baja California, Mexico

-- Rocky bottoms, rocky shores, kelp beds, even shipwrecks!
+- Live on rocky bottoms, rocky shores, kelp beds, even shipwrecks!

 - Salps (gelatinous plankton), jellyfish, shrimp, crustaceans, small fishes, and algae